- Legislative Bill Room

 The office of the President pro Tempore is decorated in the rich red shades that dominate the Senate Chamber and contains several Renaissance Revival antiques once used by previous state leaders.

 The President pro Tempore is the central figure in the policy-making and politics of the State Senate and is elected by a vote of all the Senators as the leader of the Upper House.
 He or she is responsible for its administration, policy agenda, and its relationships with the Assembly and the Executive Branch.

 There is a President of the Senate, the Lieutenant Governor.
-Under the

-	Constitution, he or she exercises only one function in the house: the right

-	to cast a vote in the case of a tie.
-By tradition, he or she may preside at

-	ceremonial occasions upon invitation.
+Under the Constitution, he or she exercises only one function in the house: the right to cast a vote in the case of a tie.
+By tradition, he or she may preside at ceremonial occasions upon invitation.

-	The President pro Tempore chairs the Senate Committee on Rules, working with

-	the four other committee members to confirm certain appointments made by the

-	Governor.
-The committee is also responsible for assigning Senators to

-	various committees and appointing committee Chairpersons.
-It then refers

-	legislation to the standing or temporary committees for hearings.
-Senators

-	are elected to serve on the Rules Committee by a vote of the full Senate
+The President pro Tempore chairs the Senate Rules Committee, working with the four other committee members to confirm certain appointments made by the Governor.
+The committee is also responsible for assigning senators to various committees and appointing committee chairpersons.
+It then refers legislation to the standing or temporary committees for hearings.
+Senators are elected to serve on the Rules Committee by a vote of the full Senate membership.

-	membership.

 A Voice for the People

 The Speaker of the Assembly reports to three constituencies: the voters of his or her district, the people of the entire state, and the Assembly.

 The Speaker presides over the California State Assembly and serves as the link between the Assembly, other major state leaders, and the federal administration in Washington.
 He or she is a full member of the Assembly, elected to the office of Speaker by a majority vote of that body.